Load Balancer Definition

 Load balancers occupy an important position in the path of application traffic on a network.
 Yet, traditional application delivery controllers (ADCs) are unable to provide meaningful application insights to drive business decisions.
 As computing moves to the cloud, virtual ADCs perform similar tasks to hardware.
 They also come with added functionality and flexibility.
 Today’s software load balancers do more than ensure high availability.
 They let an organization quickly and securely scale up its application services based on demand in the cloud.
 Modern ADCs allow organizations to consolidate network-based services.
 Those services include SSL/TLS offload, caching, compression, intrusion detection and application firewalls.
 This creates even shorter delivery times and greater scalability.

 Yes.
-Avi Networks’ Intent-based Software Load Balancer provides scalable application delivery across any infrastructure.
-Avi provides 100% software load balancing to ensure a fast, scalable and secure application experience.
+The VMware NSX Advanced Load Balancer’s Intent-based Software Load Balancer provides scalable application delivery across any infrastructure.
+VMware NSX Advanced Load Balancer provides 100% software load balancing to ensure a fast, scalable and secure application experience.
 It delivers elasticity and intelligence across any environments.
 It scales from 0 to 1 million SSL transactions per second in minutes.
 It achieves 90% faster provisioning and 50% lower TCO than traditional appliance-based approach.

 For more information on multi-cloud see the following resources: